 When speaking of a traditional stock exchange, it refers to the market where property titles are bought and sold for various assets or stocks.
 For its part, the term "Commodity Exchange" refers to those exchanges where agricultural commodities and metals are traded, such as soybeans, cattle, oils, silver, coffee, gold, corn.
 These are purchased between various parties in order to convert it into a commercial investment or, to trade with them in different markets.

-With this article, our main objective was to explain in a simple way what the stock exchanges represent today, since we are all capable of investing in them and generating considerable income.
+With this article, our main objective was to explain in a simple way what the stock exchanges represent today.
 So if you're one of those people, you could start investing with Libertex at no additional cost, only creating a free demo account.
 Libertex, in turn, offers you an opportunity to trade CFD's (contract for difference) not only on securities, but also on cryptocurrencies and even commodities.
 If you still do not feel safe, we invite you to take our free lessons, with them you will learn the best techniques to start trading as soon as possible with real money.
 Start today!